EscolaLMS/headless-format/source/index.md

 The Specification of cmi5 is a set of rules providing all the capabilities of SCORM and xAPI.
 It is similar to SCORM in a way that it also contains XML file manifest, yet it does introduce the Assignable Unit (AU) - separately launchable learning content presentation.
 The AU is the unit of tracking and management.
 The AU collects data on the learner and sends it to the LMS.

-![Conceptual Overview of cmi5 [^6] ](images/cmi5-concept-overview.png)
+![Conceptual Overview of cmi5 [^5] ](images/cmi5-concept-overview.png)

+cmi5 also requires Determine Launch Mode, defines some xAPI statements that must appear in correct order.
+The course itself describes `moveOn` rules

+> Setting that captures how a learner moves through the AUs/Blocks of a Course.
+Determines what is required for an AU to be considered “Satisfied”.
+Blocks are “Satisfied” when all of their direct descendent AUs or Blocks are “Satisfied”.
+The Course is “Satisfied” when all of its direct descendent AUs or Blocks are “Satisfied”. [^6]

+![cmi5 Implementation Flow for an LMS [^7] ](images/lms-flow-chart.png)

 ### Limitations parts of current standards

+Regardless of all the efforts for evolution of e-learning standard there are still limitations:

-- SCORM is limited by design, there is no way to improve it implementing **Separation of concerns** design pattern.
+* SCORM is limited by design, there is no way to improve it implementing **Separation of concerns** design pattern.
-- Even with latest standard `cmi5` the **Separation of concerns** is not complete.
+* Even with latest standard `cmi5` the **Separation of concerns** is not complete.
-- Assignable Unit defines only entry URL for the content, but it does not define the content structure in any way.
+* Assignable Unit defines only entry URL for the content, but it does not define the content structure in any way.
-- Specification of Assignable Unit (AU) require to have `launchURL` that basically is course starting point.
+* Specification of Assignable Unit (AU) require to have `launchURL` that basically is course starting point.
 There is no way to extend this to replace `launchURL` with the content itself.
-- There is no separation of layers in content delivery.
+* There is no separation of layers in content delivery.
 Presentation, data and logic layers are inseparable.
-- Courses cannot be played offline as server is required all the time.
+* Courses cannot be played offline as server is required all the time.
-- Even though cmi5 provides __Mobile app launch support__ functionality there is no specification for that, it is possible yet not defined.
+* Even though cmi5 provides __Mobile app launch support__ functionality there is no specification for that, it is possible yet not defined.

 \pagebreak